Creating simulation projects (COMBINE/OMEX archives with SED-ML files)

 - Models (

-Package your project into a COMBINE archive: A COMBINE archive is a zip file which contains an OMEX manifest file and all of the other files which comprise a project.
-Several example COMBINE archives are available here.
+Package your project into a COMBINE/OMEX archive: A COMBINE/OMEX archive is a zip file which contains an OMEX manifest file and all of the other files which comprise a project.
+Several example COMBINE/OMEX archives are available here.
 More information about the OMEX and COMBINE formats is available at the COMBINE website.
-The COMBINE website lists several software tools for creating COMBINE archives, including COMBINE Archive and COMBINE Archive Web.
+The COMBINE website lists several software tools for creating COMBINE/OMEX archives, including COMBINE Archive and COMBINE Archive Web.

 Interactive tutorials for creating projects can be found here.